 Covid -19 Visitor Guide

 The safety of our visitors, staff and volunteers is always our number one priority.
 To reopen we need all visitors to follow and keep to our social distancing rules.
 Visitors must pre-purchase tickets online for a specific day.
 Tickets can be purchased up to two weeks in advance https://www.himalayangarden.com/visitor-information/admissions-tickets/

 We are limiting visitor numbers to maintain social distancing.
 Season ticket holders may visit anytime.
-Although our Plant Nursery will remain closed, we will have a selection of plants to purchase from a stand (including meconopsis).
+Our Plant Nursery will remain closed for the time being.

 What to expect when you arrive